pattonsgirl/CEG3120/Projects/Project5/README.md

 - Container restart script
   - Justification & description of what it does
   - Where it should be on the instance (if someone were to use your setup)
+  - ADD your script to your repository
-- Setting up a `webhook` on the instance
+- Setting up a `webhook` listener on the instance
   - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to the instance
-  - How to start the `webhook`
-    - since our instance's reboot, we need to handle this
 - `webhook` task definition file
   - Description of what it does
   - Where it should be on the instance (if someone were to use your setup)
+  - ADD your webhook definition file to your repository
+- How to start the `webhook`
+- How to modify/ create a webhook service file such that your webhook listener is listening as soon as the system is booted
+    - include commands to reload the service respective to files changed (webhook service file versus hook definition file)
+    - ADD your webhook service file to your repository
 - How to configure GitHub OR DockerHub to message the listener
 - Provide proof that the CI & CD workflow work.
 This means:
   1. starting with a `commit` that is a change, `tag`ing the `commit`, `push`ing the `tag`
   2. Showing your GitHub workflow returning a message of success.
   3. Showing DockerHub has freshly pushed images.
-  4. Showing the instance that you are deploying to has the container updated.
+  4. Showing the instance that you are deploying to has webhook logs indicating the payload was recieved and the container has updated.

   Proof can be provided by **either** demonstrating to me in person OR by creating a *video* of the process.
 If you go the video route and your file is too large for GitHub, submit it to the "Project 5 - Proof of Flow" Dropbox on Pilot